cburschka/ejabberd-auth-php/README.md

 It is generally recommended NOT to allow account creation, account deletion or password changes, and instead to simply return FALSE in these methods.

+If you wish to use the `session` plugin with your bridge, you will also need to implement a function named {xyz}_session().
+This function takes no arguments.
+It is called in a non-CLI context, and should return the username of the currently logged-in user who made the web request, or `FALSE` if no user is logged in.

 License
 -------